Amazon just launched its own airline shipping service, Prime Air, and the company is relying on third-party contracted

 These contracted Prime Air airlines are facing significant challenges.
 Some of the carriers don’t have enough pilots to meet the demands of Amazon because their experienced pilots are leaving for better jobs at other airlines.

-By working with airlines that keep losing pilots and face possible disruptions in service, Amazon is making a big bet that it can deliver its packages on time.
+By working with airlines that keep losing pilots, Amazon is making a big bet that it can deliver its packages on time.
 At this rate, there soon may not be enough pilots to get the job done for Amazon and deliver for customers.

 Prime Air will operate with 40 planes leased from subsidiaries of Atlas Air Worldwide Holdings (AAWW) and Air Transport Services, Group, Inc. (ATSG).1 The new shipping service means that Amazon is using big shipping companies like FedEx and UPS less and less.

 Instead of working with pilots, executives at the Prime Air contracted carriers (AAWW and ATSG) are ignoring the serious challenges that could jeopardize their ability to handle Amazon’s business.
 They are taking on the work despite known staffing, attrition and retention problems, and these issues will only get worse.